An assortment of different faces

 Coming Out

-Coming out is an ongoing process for LGBTQIA2+ people who will make decisions throughout their life regarding which circles and spaces they feel comfortable sharing their identity in.
+Coming out is an ongoing process for LGBTQIA2+ people who will decide which circles and spaces they feel comfortable sharing their identity in.

 Outing